lauralacarra/NSCoders/README.md

 4. Open de project
 ```
-$ $ open App.xcworkspace
+$ open NSCoders.xcworkspace
 ```
-Don't open the file xcodeproj, or you can not compile the project.
+Don't open the file NSCoders.xcodeproj, or you can not compile the project.